Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Introduction

 In this paper, we start from the master equation for product-kernel aggregation and obtain an exact integral representation of $P(M,N,t)$, valid for arbitrary finite values of $M$, $N$, and $t$.
 From this representation, we derive exact expressions for the exponential moments $\langle p^N \rangle$ for integer $p$, whose asymptotic analysis yields the corresponding large-deviation behavior.
 Employing a replica conjecture—numerically validated through finite-$M$ scaling—we extend these results to real $p \geq 0$.
 This allows us to compute the exact CELDF for the product kernel for all $\phi = N/M$ and scaled times $\tau = tM$.
 Analysis of the singular structure of the CELDF reveals a rich phase diagram, consisting of regions where the underlying LDF is non-convex and regions where the transition is continuous, separated by a tricritical point.
 The phase boundaries separating these regimes are obtained analytically.
 In addition, we derive the asymptotic form of the LDF in the limit of small $\phi$.

 The remainder of the paper is organized as follows.
 Section~\ref{model} introduces the model.
 In Sec.~\ref{intrep}, we present a detailed derivation of the integral representation of \( P(M,N,t) \), the probability of observing exactly \( N \) particles at time \( t \) given \( M \) monomers at \( t=0 \).
 Section~\ref{expmoments} provides a rigorous derivation of the exponential moment \( \langle p^N \rangle \) for integer values of \( p \).
 Numerical evidence supporting the replica calculation is presented in Sec.~\ref{numerical}.
+In Sec.~\ref{meannumber} we confirm that the exponential moment correctly reproduces the known result for the mean fraction of particles that survive at time $t$.
 In Sec.~\ref{singular}, we analyze the singularities of the exponential moment, both as a function of \( \tau \) for fixed \( p \) and as a function of \( p \) for fixed \( \tau \).
 Section~\ref{rate} discusses the derivation of the large deviation function from the exponential moment.
-Finally, the singular behavior of the LDF and its perturbative expansion for small \( \phi \) are presented in Secs.~\ref{ldfsingular} and~\ref{perturbation}, respectively.
+The singular behavior of the LDF and the resulting phase diagram are derived in Sec.~\ref{ldfsingular}.
+Section~\ref{perturbation} contains a perturbative expansion that describes well the behavior for small $\phi$.
+We end with a summary and discussion of our results in Sec.~\ref{summary}.